 This is the basis for our optimism about price stability, and our skepticism about the breed of monetarism Joachim Nagel brings to the ECB.
 Based on our analysis, inflation metrics are at their peak right now, distorted by a small number of relative price increases.
 The worst of this episode is behind us.
 As we see inflation metrics decline over the next quarter, and as most of the world’s major economies slow, we predict most central banks will pivot away from aggressive interest rate hikes.
-Yield curves will flatten as bond yields fall when traders and investors price in a more dovish scenario; we think the recent steepening only has a few more weeks to go.
+According to the best stock investing apps available, yield curves will flatten as bond yields fall when traders and investors price in a more dovish scenario; we think the recent steepening only has a few more weeks to go.

 So the immediate outlook is for rising policy rates, bond yields and inflation expectations for now, but a rapid reversal by late-Q1.
 This will start with January data, by the way.
 Economic growth expectations should fizzle, too.